 Whether you’re setting up a simple fish tank for your kids or starting yourself out in the Hobby, this will help you to keep your fish healthy and happy.
-So keep reading to learn the symptoms, How to avoid and How to treat Chlorine Poisoning for aquarium fish.
+So keep reading to learn the symptoms, How to avoid and How to treat Chlorine Poisoning of aquarium fish.

 Can you use tap water in a fish tank?

 Yes, you can use tap water in your home aquarium.
-But you can never use the tap water directly for your aquarium.
+But you can never use tap water directly for your aquarium.

 Keeping an aquarium requires regular access to water and tap water is the obvious and affordable choice for most of us.
-It’s reliable, clean and easily accessible.
+It’s reliable, clean, and easily accessible.
 So you have to test and properly condition the tap water before adding fish.